- Dr. Love in the Media

 - We are creatures of habit.
 Familiar pain is actually more comfortable than facing the unknown.

 - The psyche craves to heal the wounds of childhood by repeating them.
 Repeating the past helps us to work through our feelings and to hopefully achieve what I call a Happy Ending this time around.
-The Happy Ending is whatever you yearned for as a child.

 For example, let's say your mother abandoned the family when you were young.
 This experience left you with a fear of being abandoned.
 In your adult relationships, you will assume that each and every partner is going to walk out on you, when, in fact, your partner has no intention of doing so.
 In spite of reality, you are clingy, possessive, jealous, suspicious, or always accusing your partner of cheating, and guess what?
 Your partner gets so furious to be falsely accused that he/she ends up leaving you.
 Your unconscious succeeded in recreating your childhood, but once again there's no chance for a Happy Ending.